discordjs/guide/guide/oauth2/README.md

 # Getting started with OAuth2

 OAuth2 enables application developers to build applications that utilize authentication and data from the Discord API.
-Developers can use this to create things such as web dashboard to display user info, fetch linked third-party accounts like Twitch or Steam, access users' guild information without actually being in the guild, and much more.
+Developers can use this to create things such as web dashboards to display user info, fetch linked third-party accounts like Twitch or Steam, access users' guild information without actually being in the guild, and much more.
 OAuth2 can significantly extend the functionality of your bot if used correctly.

 ## A quick example

 ### Setting up a basic web server

 Most of the time, websites use OAuth2 to get information about their users from an external service.
-In this example, you will use [`express`](https://expressjs.com/) to create a web server to use a user's Discord information to greet them.
+In this example, we will use [`express`](https://expressjs.com/) to create a web server to use a user's Discord information to greet them.
 Start by creating three files: `config.json`, `index.js`, and `index.html`.

-`config.json` will be used to store the your client ID, client secret, and server port.
+`config.json` will be used to store the client ID, client secret, and server port.

 ```json
 {